-But there is something I’m quite seasoned at that could come in handy for almost anyone, even if only for camping—living without refrigeration.
-So this is a little post about what to do if you have to live without your refrigerator for a few days, weeks …we’ve been reluctantly “off the grid” for months at a time.
+But, there is something I’m quite seasoned at that could come in handy for almost anyone, even if only for camping—living without refrigeration.
+So this is a little post about what to do if you have to live without your refrigerator for a few days, weeks …or as we have been, reluctantly “off the grid” for months at a time.

-After it’s certain you won’t have electricity for 48 hours or more prop the doors open.
-Cook all of the meat well done, ideally in a sauce with a preservative like BBQ, which contains a good amount of vinegar.
+After it’s certain you won’t have electricity for 48 hours or more prop the frig’s doors open.
+Cook all of the meat thoroughy, ideally in a sauce with a preservative like BBQ, which contains a good amount of vinegar.
 Eat the well cooked meat within two days.

 Meat can also be preserved under fat, like confit or chales, but since most of us don’t have tubs of lard or duck fat lying around it’s not very practical.
 I maintain cooked chorizo (it’s loaded with vinegar) for up to a week by frying it dry, spreading it on a plate and covering it loosely with a cloth napkin.
 But, don’t be deceived by processed meats, ham, hot dogs, lunchmeat, though full of preservatives they only keep overnight.
 I think it’s because they contain a lot of water.
-Though if you fry ham or bacon, dry, very well done they keep for days.
+Though if you fry ham or bacon dry they keep for days.

 Eggs do not require refrigeration.
 If they’re fertile you’ll get some blood spots if not eaten within a week.
 It doesn’t hurt you, but the texture is nasty.